 Undersea coal mining used to be a big deal around the city of Nagasaki.
 With the introduction of petroleum and the dwindling deposits of coal, the thousands of people who had moved to Hashima Island decided it was time to leave.
 Miners and their families cleared off the island within three months of the mines being shut down, leaving behind the apartments, school, and hospital that had been built.
 Nearly 40 years later in 2009, the island was opened to the public as a popular tourist destination to view the decayed city in all its glory.

 Sure, an abandoned island seems pretty cool, but why did it gain such popularity?
 The answer lies in the fact that there is a dark past associated with the island that draws in tourists like flies to honey.
 In the 1930s and 1940s, Japan forced thousands of unwilling Korean and Chinese people to work on the island in the mines.
 Those that were forced to work reported how inhumanely they were treated, which made tourists want to see the site for themselves.

 If you are planning to visit Nagasaki, check out our Nagasaki Travel Guide.

-Location: Hashima Island
+Google Maps: Hashima Island